Is Casa Milà Worth It? Honest Review + Tips

 The Attic

-The attic also houses an exhibit on Gaudí’s architectural methods, including 3-D models of his other famous buildings in Barcelona like La Sagrada Família, Casa Batlló, and Park Güell.
+The attic also houses an exhibit on his architectural methods, including 3D models of Gaudí’s famous buildings in Barcelona like La Sagrada Família, Casa Batlló, and Park Güell.

 You’ll get a deeper understanding of how he combined traditional building techniques with innovative ideas inspired by nature.